-The term "anabelian" - referring to highly non-abelian (étale) fundamental groups - hearkens back to a certain 1983 letter written by Alexander Grothendieck to Gerd Faltings, one which communicated, for instance, his anabelian conjecture.
+The term "anabelian" - referring to highly non-abelian (étale) fundamental groups - hearkens back to a certain 1983 letter written by Alexander Grothendieck to Professor Gerd FALTINGS, one which communicated, for instance, his anabelian conjecture.
 This was subsequently proved, in the 1990's, in the affine case by Tamagawa, and in the general case - for proper, smooth, hyperbolic curves over number fields - by Mochizuki.
-With the conjecture attached to the namesake of the burgeoning field already settled, Tamagawa-sensei and Mochizuki-sensei simply proceeded forward.
-Thus, to the extent that anabelian geometry was a 'dream of Grothendieck's', the RIMS anabelian arithmetic geometry community found a way, relatively quickly, to awaken from that dream and begin to forge new mathematics of their own.
-With a new chapter of anabelian geometry to write, the lack of a retrospective impulse is understandable; seeing all that has transpired since the 1990's, one might be convinced that the future is deeper than the past.
+With the conjecture attached to the namesake of the burgeoning field settled, Tamagawa-sensei and Mochizukisensei simply proceeded forward.
+Thus, to the extent that anabelian geometry was a 'dream of Grothendieck's', the RIMS anabelian arithmetic geometry community found a way, relatively quickly, to awaken from that dream and begin to forge new mathematics of their own, with little pause to historicize their work.
+With a new chapter of anabelian geometry to write, the lack of a retrospective tendency is understandable; seeing what has transpired since the 1990's, one might become convinced that the future is deeper than the past.

-Of course, Grothendieck was not the first to encounter the enchantment of arithmetic fundamental groups, as shall be discussed.
+Of course, Grothendieck was not the first to encounter the enchantment of arithmetic fundamental aroups, as shall be discussed.
 The term "anabelian" is his, as are his conjectures; but the greater instinct is neither unique to him nor unprecedented.
 Moreover, mathematical currents preceding his anabelian writings also succeeded him.
 Thus, it was all the more feasible, at RIMS, to develop a distinctive culture concerning arithmetic fundamental groups and pursue new directions for anabelian arithmetic geometry.
 Nonetheless, the emergence of this philosophy at RIMS has not been a topic covered by the Anglophone science press.
 It was Collas' assessment that the present moment was an opportune occasion on which to begin.
 After all, promising mathematical production eventually attains an international footing, and the global ambit of the RIMS anabelian arithmetic geometry community has widened in recent years.

 Here, two developments warrant immediate mention.
 The first is AHGT, an international research project initiated in 2023, and now supported as a Centre national de la recherche scientifique (CNRS) Japan-France network between the University of Lille, École Normale Supérieure (ENS), and RIMS.
-Those familiar with the history of anabelian geometry may be familiar with the international collaborations of the 1990's organized around Grothendieck's Esquisse d'un programme; AHGT, on the other hand, is a new project realizing international collaboration with a distinctive philosophy (and the subject of a forthcoming SciSci piece).
+Those familiar with the history of anabelian geometry may be familiar with the international collaborations of the 1990's organized around Grothendieck's Esquisse d'un pro- gramme; AHGT, on the other hand, is a new project realizing international collaboration with a distinctive philosophy (and the subject of a forthcoming SciSci piece).
 The second is Mochizuki-sensei's development of inter-universal Teichmüller theory (IUT), which has made the rounds across international media, though without the participation of Mochizuki-sensei, and without much attention paid to the anabelian culture in which it is situated.

 Reading the publications of the RIMS community as an outsider, one can surmise that they indeed emanate from a community - a network of colleagues and a co-developed collection of ideas - one which produces a body of work but is nonetheless not an explicit subject of any text.
-One reads citations, one notes acknowledgments - one sees traces of a mathematical culture at work.
+One reads citations, one notes acknowledaments - one sees traces of a mathematical culture at work.
 The papers stretch around something unseen, like a colorfully wrapped box bearing an unknown gift.
-The appropriate question seemed not to be who bestowed the gift upon RIMS, but how its anabelian arithmetic geometry community developed independently in its own right.
+The appropriate guestion seemed not to be who bestowed the gift upon RIMS, but how the environs of RIMS have enabled this community to be so productive and independent in tandem.